FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/security_control/node_management.md

 **SSL certificate to confirm nodes access to blockchain**.
 Nodes on one chain all trust a trustable third party (issuer of node certificate).

 FISCO BCOS requires implementation of **SSL two-way certificate**.
-During handshake, nodes acquire each other's node ID from the certificates and vertify if it is in CA blacklist.
-If is, close the connect; if not, creat session.
+During handshake, nodes acquire each other's node ID from the certificates and verify if it is in CA blacklist.
+If is, close the connect; if not, create session.

-CA blacklist mechainsm also supports **SSL one-way certificate**, which is used in this case: when node has created senssion, it can acquire the counter node's ID from session to verify if it's in the CA blacklist.
+CA blacklist mechanism also supports **SSL one-way certificate**, which is used in this case: when node has created session, it can acquire the counter node's ID from session to verify if it's in the CA blacklist.
 If is, shut down the session.

 ### Node types and transfer